-Check out “Gwennie’s Restaurant - in her Own Words” right now.
+Take a look at “Gwennie’s Restaurant – in her Own Words” and enjoy.

 It didn’t look like the picture above the first time I visited the La Cabana.

-Then, when our dinner arrived at out table and I took my first bite… It was love at first taste.
+Then, when our dinner arrived at our table and I took my first bite… It was love at first taste.

 My wife Mary had the same experience.

 And although we have traveled all over, now live in California and have tasted Mexican food in some great restaurants… nothing compares to the wonderful Mexican food we enjoyed at La Cabana…

 One of the great things about downtown Anchorage was the lunch counter in Woolworth’s.

 My mother, Louise Dougherty, worked at the lunch counter, and it was fun to go in, say “hi” to mom and get a burger plate or a yummy slice of pie.

 And who can forget those tall bags of popcorn?
 Back in the day, you could take one of those with you, when you went to see a movie just up the sidewalk at the 4th Avenue Theater.